kubernetes/enhancements/keps/sig-cli/2953-kustomize-plugin-graduation/README.md

 Although legacy plugins are still in alpha, the alpha has been around in standalone Kustomize for quite a while.
 Documentation on the migration process will be provided.
 See the [Rollout Plan](#rollout-plan) section for more detail on deprecation and removal of the existing alphas.

-The exec plugin conversion process should be relatively straightforward: copy the provider in-tree and update the configuration that referred to it to have a Provider stanza pointing to the new location. `argsFromFile` and `argsOneLiner` can be straightforwardly converted to the `args` subfield the KRM Functions style already supports.
+The exec plugin conversion process should be relatively straightforward: copy the provider in-tree and update the configuration that referred to it to have a Provider stanza pointing to the new location.
+Plugins using `argsFromFile` and `argsOneLiner` will need to be modified to accept the data in question declaratively instead of as args.

 For authors who build plugins for distribution (as opposed to bespoke plugins where embedding within an end-user Kustomization is an appropriate solution), the recommendation will be to upgrade to the Catalog model.
 A Catalog guide will be added to the Kustomize website and will address the scenario of migrating a legacy style plugin.